aolszak/AOShortestPath/README.md

 AOShortestPath
 ==============

-Implementation of shortest path algorithm - based on Dijkstra's algorithm.
+Implementation of shortest path algorithm in Objective-C for iOS - based on Dijkstra's algorithm.